askmike/gekko/docs/internals/events.md

 - [portfolioValueChange](#portfolioValueChange-event): Every time value of the portfolio has changed.
 - [performanceReport](#performanceReport-event): Every time the profit report was updated.
 - [roundtrip](#roundtrip-event): Every time a new roundtrip has been completed.
+- [triggerCreated](#triggerCreated-event): Every time a trader has created a new trigger.
+- [triggerFired](#triggerFired-event): Every time a created trigger has fired.
+- [triggerAborted](#triggerAborted-event): Every time a created trigger has been aborted due to new advice.

-Beside those there are also two additional market events that are only emitted when Gekko is running in either realtime or importing mode (NOT during a backtest for performance reasons).
+Beside those there are also two additional market events that are only emitted when Gekko is running in realtime mode (NOT during a backtest for performance reasons).

 - [marketStart](#marketStart-event): Once, when the market just started.
 - [marketUpdate](#marketUpdate-event): Whenever the market has fetched new raw market data.